-Outside of my professional projects I dedicate a lot of my time to personal coding endeavors and exploring new technologies.
-I also indulge in some good ol' cat pictures because who doesn't love cats?
-When I'm not deep in code I enjoy traveling and connecting with new people and spending time with my two black cats.
+I love exploring new technologies and languages and also indulge in some good ol' cat pictures from time to time (cause who doesn't love cats?)
+When I'm not deep in some code, I enjoy traveling and connecting with new people and spending time with my two black cats.

 After my apprenticeship I realized TYPO3 wasn't quite my cup of tea.
 That led me to the amazing team at Trustami, where I thrived as a full-stack web-developer for five years.